Apr 21, 2021

 Olympus E400 w 14-42mm kit lens - ISO100, f8, 1/6 (Edited in PS + Luminar 4 + Kodak B&W filter)

 The panorama below consists of 4 jpegs from the Olympus E-520.
 I combined the images in Photoshop.
-Adobe did a great job of improving its panorama function.
-The "new" content-aware function also makes it easier to create panoramas.
-It's great to take a panorama sequence from 2009, build a panorama in Photoshop, and do the final finishing touches in DxO FilmPack 5.
+Adobe did a great job of improving the Photoshop panorama function.
+The "new" content-aware function makes it more fun to create panoramas.
+It's great to take panorama sequences from 2009, build panoramas in Photoshop, and do the final finishing touches with DxO FilmPack.

 Olympus E620 w 14-54mm f2.8-3.5 lens - ISO100, f7.1, 1/500 (Edited in PS + Luminar4 + Kodak Ektar 100).